 Langley Vale Visitor Hub

-Larissa Johnston Architects collaborated with Paula Trindade on the Langley Vale Visitor Hub, a competition entry for the Woodland Trust.
+This proposal for the Langley Vale Visitor Hub is a competition entry for the Woodland Trust.

-Natural materials derived from the site are used for the building.
+Natural materials derived from the site are used for the building fabric.
 The solid concrete base is polished internally to reveal a flint aggregate.
 The external timber rainscreen cladding is allowed to grey and weather gracefully over time in contrast with the internal timber lining which is varnished to bring out its warm tones.